oitofelix/oitofelix.github.io/funding.md

 ---
 ## Funding

-All my work as a free software programmer, translator and activist is voluntary.
+All my work as a free software programmer is voluntary.
 You can support it by making a donation.
 I appreciate contributions of any size – donations enable me to spend more time working for the free software community.
-If you'd like to make a donation, of any value, please use one of the methods below.
-Unfortunately I can’t offer you tax deduction, but I’d be happy to recognize your contribution in the donors table below.
-If you want recognition, please send a mail to [oitofelix@riseup.net](mailto:oitofelix@riseup.net) with the name and email you wish to be listed and the value you've contributed.
+If you'd like to make a donation, please use one of the methods below.
+Unfortunately I can’t offer you tax deduction, but for donations equal or greater than 50 US$ or 0.12 BTC, I’d be happy to acknowledge you in the donors table below.
+If you want recognition, please send a mail to [oitofelix@gnu.org](mailto:oitofelix@gnu.org) with the name you wish to be listed and the value you've contributed.

-If you happen to need skilled labor to make particular improvements in a free software package, work as a system administrator, webmaster, translator or to provide technical assistance, and think I'd be a good fit, please don't hesitate to contact me.

 __Thanks for your support!__